barisyild/airpsx/README.md

 ---

+# The development of this project has been suspended indefinitely.

 # AirPSX

 **AirPSX** is a payload similar to AirDroid.
 It enables you to manage many operations related to your PlayStation 5 console through a web-based desktop environment.